Tiergarten (Berlin): Historical notes

 After 1944, the park was largely deforested because it served as a source of firewood for the devastated city.
 In 1945, the Soviet Union built a war memorial along the Straße des 17.
 Juni, the Tiergarten's main east–west artery, near the Brandenburg Gate.
 The Tiergarten itself became part of the British sector.

 Tiergarten today

-The locality houses many parliamentary and governmental institutions, among others the Bundestag in the Reichstag building and the new German Chancellery.
-The residence of the German President, Schloss Bellevue and the Carillon are also located in the Tiergarten park.
-It contains several notable sculptures including the four-tiered Victory Column (Siegessäule), the Bismarck Memorial and several other memorials to prominent Prussian generals, all of which were located in the ceremonial park facing the Reichstag before they were moved to their present location by the Nazis.
-In addition, the tree-lined pedestrian avenues emanating from the Victory Column contain several ceremonial sculptures of Prussian aristocrats enacting an 18th-century hunt.
+The Tiergarten houses many parliamentary and governmental institutions, among others the Bundestag in the Reichstag building and the new German Chancellery.
+The residence of the German President, Schloss Bellevue and the Carillon are located in the Tiergarten park.
+It contains several notable sculptures, including the four-tiered Victory Column (Siegessäule), the Bismarck Memorial and several other memorials to prominent Prussian generals, all of which were located in the ceremonial park facing the Reichstag, before they were moved to their present location by the Nazis.
+The tree-lined pedestrian avenues emanating from the Victory Column contain several ceremonial sculptures of Prussian aristocrats enacting an 18th-century hunt.